luiscoco/AWS_SDK_IAM_Grant_Temporary_Permissions_using_Roles_and_STS/README.md

 # AWS SDK for .NET version 4 with .NET 10: Granting Temporary AWS Permissions with IAM Roles and STS

+In this hands-on guide, I walk through how to grant temporary permissions in AWS using IAM Roles and Security Token Service (STS)—all implemented in a .NET 10 console application with AWS SDK for .NET version 4.

 ## 1. Prerrequisites

 ### 1.1.
 Download and Install .NET 10